Ben Seidman: Live magic performance

-Seidman spent the summer of 2011 in Stockholm, Sweden writing and directing Helt Magiskt for SVT, the prime television channel in Sweden.
-Helt Magiskt, the Swedish adaptation of the BBC show The Magicians, followed Charlie Caper, winner of Sweden's Got Talent, Michael Halvorsen, Star of Cirque du Soleil’s Koozå, and large-scale illusionist Joe Labero, as they performed alongside celebrities.
+Seidman, along with Marcus Monroe and Luke Jermay, founded The Optical Delusions, a 2008 touring show that billed itself as "an evening of new-school variety."
+Seidman spent the summer of 2011 in Stockholm, Sweden writing and directing Helt Magiskt for the Swedish channel SVT.
+Helt Magiskt, the Swedish adaptation of the BBC show The Magicians, followed Charlie Caper, winner of Sweden's Got Talent, Michael Halvarson, Star of Cirque du Soleil’s Koozå, and large-scale illusionist Joe Labero, as they performed alongside celebrities.
 Shortly after, Seidman returned to Stockholm to work with Charlie Caper creating a performance piece using iPads.
-The video has over 3.36 million hits on YouTube.
+Seidman has headlined the Atlantis Casino in the Bahamas, performed at The Venetian in Macau, and was featured in a four-month run at Harrah’s Hotel and Casino.
+Seidman was featured on two national comedy tours produced by Just For Laughs in 2010 and 2013.
+The 2013 tour spanned 21 cities throughout Canada.